 This means that only 2% of the radiation gets through.
 98% is absorbed by the protective film and rendered harmless.

-Nerd fact: The function between SPF and transmission (T: radiation that is allowed to pass through) is as follows: SPF = 1/T This also makes it clear that even an infinite protection factor can never provide 100% protection.
+Nerd fact: The function between SPF and transmission (T: radiation that is transmitted) is approximately as follows: SPF = 1/T This also makes it clear that even an extremely high protection factor can never provide 100% protection.

-What can I learn from this?
+What can I derive from this for myself?
 The time I can safely spend in the sun is extended.
 It is multiplied by the SPF:

 Self-protection time x SPF = protected time